mwblythe/typewriter-wiki/today/buy.md

 # Condition
 ## Ready to Write
 No vintage typewriter is truly "ready to write" unless it's had some attention.
 While they are mechanical marvels, capable of functioning after a century or more, at a minimum they need to be cleaned.
 If you are looking for a typewriter that will work "out of the box", you need to be somewhat picky.
 If buying online, look for terms like "cleaned", "serviced", "refurbished", or "restored".
 While these terms have fuzzy definitions, they all at least indicate that some effort has been made to ensure functionality.
-You should be prepared to pay for that effort.
+You should be willing to pay for that effort.
 If buying in person, be sure to test the machine before taking possession and handing over your money.
 Be wary of "mint condition" claims, unless the seller details how they restored it.

 ## Fixer-Upper